 In Budapest's baths, don't stay in the hot thermal pools for longer than 20 minutes; don't swim in the thermal pools if you're under 14; and don't smoke.
 Smoking is not permitted in any of the thermal baths, including the open-air spots.

 Housed in a neo-Baroque palace in Budapest's City Park, Széchenyi is Budapest's largest thermal bath complex.
 Built in 1913, this sprawling site is home to 15 indoor pools and three huge outdoor pools of varying temperatures.
 Consult a map to make the most of your time at the baths as the maze-like complex can be a little tricky to navigate.

 Inside you'll find saunas, steam rooms, aqua fitness equipment, whirlpools and jets, and outside you can relax in pools heated to 33 C (91 F) and 38 C (100 F) or swim laps in the main pool.
 The thermal water is high in calcium, magnesium, and hydrogen carbonate and is said to ease joint pain and arthritis and improve blood circulation.

-Széchenyi is open year-round and locals play chess on floating boards at the edge of the pool come rain, shine or snow.
-'Sparties' (spa parties) are held on most Saturday nights until 3 a.m. throughout the summer and feature DJs, laser shows, and film screenings.
+Széchenyi is open year-round, and locals play chess on floating boards at the edge of the pool come rain, shine or snow.
+"Sparties" (spa parties) featuring DJs, laser shows, and film screenings are held on most Saturday nights until 3 a.m. throughout the summer.

 While it may not be as grand as some of Budapest's spas, the Király Baths is a good and affordable option if you're looking for a traditional thermal bathing experience away from the crowds.

-The Turkish baths date to 1565 and the main pool sits under a classic Ottoman dome dotted with skylights.
-The site was damaged during World War II and was renovated in 1950.
-It now features steam baths, saunas, underwater massage jets and pools fed by thermal waters from the nearby Lukács Baths.
+The Turkish baths date to 1565, and the main pool sits under a classic Ottoman dome dotted with skylights.
+The site was damaged during World War II and renovated in 1950.
+It now features steam baths, saunas, underwater massage jets, and pools fed by thermal waters from the nearby Lukács Baths.